Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Classical simulation, initial state preparation, and Trotterization requirements

 The protocol outlined above consists of four main stages.
-First, the initialization of the system to the ground state (or to a quantum state that closely approximates it).
-Second, the application of a local quench to introduce a low-energy excitation, whose spectrum is the focus of our study.
-Third, the time-evolution of the perturbed state over a specified duration $t$.
-Finally, the measurement of the expectation value of the spin operator $\hat{S}_j^x$ to analyze the resulting dynamics.
+First, initialize the system to the ground state (or to a quantum state that closely approximates it).
+Second, apply a local quench to introduce a low-energy excitation, whose spectrum is the focus of our study.
+Third, the evolve in time the perturbed state over a specified duration $t$.
+Finally, measure the expectation value of the spin operator $\hat{S}_j^x$ to analyze the resulting dynamics.